gorse-io/Gorse.NET/CONTRIBUTING.md

 These following installations are required:

-- **.NET 6.0 SDK**: The minimal version required for Gorse.NET is 6.0.
+- **.NET 6.0 SDK**: The required .NET SDK version for Gorse.NET is 6.0.
 Visual Studio or Visual Studio Code is recommended as the IDE.
 - **Docker Compose**: Start a local Gorse cluster for testing.

 ```bash